CLI

 napi init

 The init command runs in the current directory by default and outputs a .napirc file.
 These files are used so the tool can understand your codebases.
+Alongside this, the init command will also ask you to create or select a project to upload the mainfests to.

 Options